AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

        Put_Line (Float'Image (Result));
     end Strong_Typing;

+.. admonition:: Floating Point Literals

 	In Ada, a floating point literal must be written with both an integral and decimal part. :ada:`10` is not a valid literal for a floating point value, while :ada:`10.0` is.

 Language-Defined Types
 ~~~~~~~~~~~~~~~~~~~~~~